HOW AN AIRPLANE FLIES?

 Wings

 Yes, you are correct!!
-The wings of an airplane are not made from a single solid piece, on the contrary, the wings have many movable parts.
-The complete wing together with the movable parts on it forms a special shape in fluid mechanics and this special shape is called the airfoil shape.
-It is the airfoil shape that produces the lift for the airplane by using the air moving around it.
-The shape of the airfoil can be marginally altered by using the movable parts (slat and flap movements) to vary the lift force.
+The wings of an airplane are not made from a single solid piece.
+On the contrary, the wings have many movable parts.
+The complete wing along with its movable parts forms a special shape.
+In fluid mechanics, this special shape is called the airfoil.

 The moving parts on the wings are discussed below and the pilot controls all these moving parts from the cockpit.